mirzawaqasahmed/f5-big-iq-lab/docs/class02/module5/lab3.rst

 You can see that **Auto Sync** is enabled for a Device Group called **autoscale-group**.

-Let's deploy an application to see how it is setup on our different components (``Azure ELB``, ``BIG-IPs`` in the ``SSG``).
+Let's deploy an application to see how it is setup on our different components (``Azure ALB``, ``BIG-IPs`` in the ``SSG``).